joewatt95/lambdacplus/README.md

 -- a proof of `A` and then returns a proof of `A`. fun (A : Type) (a : A) => a
 ```
-Notice that the proof of this theorem is the polymorphic identity function.
+Notice that the proof of this theorem looks a lot like the polymorphic identity
+function.

 Syntactically, λC+ looks and feels a lot like the
 [Lean theorem prover](https://leanprover.github.io/), which in turn resembles